jonlam1989/SK-TV/README.md

 ## Description

-A simplified version/clone of IMDb, but with the goal of introducing people to great movies and tv-shows from South Korea
+A simplified version of IMDb, but with the goal of introducing people to great movies and tv-shows from South Korea

 ## Features

 - Mobile-first-approach

 - Minimalist design

 ## Screenshots